Blog

 Urticaria, also called hives, is a common skin condition causing raised, red, itchy bumps, welts, or wheals on the skin that appear and disappear quickly.
 It is mostly seen in children, adolescents, and young adults, but it can affect all age groups.
 Urticaria is generally benign and self-limited.
 Sometimes, it is accompanied by angioedema, which is the localized swelling or edema usually seen on the face, especially around the eyes or the lips.

-What are the kinds of urticaria?
+What are the Kinds of Urticaria?

 Urticaria is classified as either acute or chronic.